| Course Code |

 |

-The course aims at introducing students to evaluation; its development, aims, and various evaluative methods of selection standards.
-It also includes different types of tests -constructing them and analyzing them, and how to evaluate students? educational achievement based on the results obtained. |
+| The course aims at introducing students to evaluation; its development, aims, and various evaluative methods of selection standards. it also includes different types of tests -constructing them and analyzing them, and how to evaluate students educational achievement based on the results obtained. |

 10513316